Equity – New Work for Equity Requirements

-1. For existing construction, which is generally our area: only repairs or improvements listed on the appraisal are eligible for work for equity.
+1. For existing construction: only repairs or improvements listed on the appraisal are eligible for work for equity.
 Any work or materials not included on the appraisal are not eligible.

-OK, so here’s the problem.
 What appraisal?
-This means that, before I put a tenant in with work for equity opportunities, the lender wants me to get an appraiser to look at the work they will be doing and set a price for it.
-Ugh.
+This means, the lender wants me to get an appraiser to look at the work the buyer will be doing and set a price for it.

 2. For any new construction, the sales contract has to list the work for equity work to be performed by the buyer so that a value can be assigned and confirmed.